 A working time schema defines the business days where cases or tasks can be executed.
+See How to define Working Time Schema.
 For example, working from Monday to Friday, from 8 am to 5 pm.
 Bizagi allows you to define working time and holiday schema for each organization, location, or user.

 When a case is created, Bizagi calculates the due date of the case and the current active activity.

 The activity due date depends on the user that is assigned to the task, therefore considers the user Working Time Schema.
 See solution date for multiple user assignment.
 On the other hand, the case due date uses the organization Working Time Schema.
 If there are multiple organizations, it considers the schema of the case creator's organization.
 Now assume that you have the following process: